Ready, Set, Run: Altra and HOKA Running Shoe Face-Off

 Breathable Mesh Upper – Allows air circulation keeping your feet cool & comfortable;

-Wide Toe Box Design – Offers toe splay allowing you to stay balanced while running/walking longer distances with greater comfort & support .
+Wide Toe Box Design – Offers toe splay allowing you to stay balanced while running/walking long distances with greater comfort & support.

 Cons:

-Limited Durability – Due to increased cushioning result in quicker wear and tear over time.
+Limited Durability – Due to increased cushioning results in quicker wear and tear over time.

 Poor Traction In Wet Conditions– Due to the design not offering sufficient grip on slippery surfaces.